 “The Signal” | Ted Lasso

-Jason Sudeikis has tethered himself onto Ted Lasso with such admirable devotion, it has resulted in the kind of embodiment that can function as a masterclass for performances.
-There have been a surfeit of emotions rustling within the character that audiences have gotten subtle glimpses of, and the culmination has led to yet another, harrowing and achingly realistic display of a panic attack on television.
-(The first for this series being in “Make Rebecca Great Again.”)
+Jason Sudeikis has tethered himself onto Ted Lasso with such admirable devotion it has resulted in the kind of embodiment that can function as a masterclass for performances.
+There has been a surfeit of emotions rustling within the character that audiences have gotten subtle glimpses of, and the culmination has led to yet another harrowing and achingly realistic display of a panic attack on television.
+(The first for this series is in “Make Rebecca Great Again.”)

-Where Ted Lasso exceeds as a series is with this innate form of spotlighting mental health and in the “The Signal,” it’s doing so with its nominal character, Sudeikis’ Ted.
+Where Ted Lasso exceeds as a series is with this innate form of spotlighting mental health, and in “The Signal,” it’s doing so with its main character, Sudeikis’ Ted.

-In a moment of sincerity during “Goodbye, Earl” Ted tells Beard that he doesn’t trust therapy because his initial experience with it led him to believe he was at fault for everything that he and his now ex-wife Michelle went through.
-However, starting from “Rainbow” and leading into the conclusion of “The Signal” Sudeikis tackles subtly showcasing the immense pressure Ted is under, which when going unchecked, leads to the kind of panic attack we all expected would happen by the end.
+In a moment of sincerity during “Goodbye, Earl” Ted tells Beard that he doesn’t trust therapy because his initial experience led him to believe he was at fault for everything that he and his now ex-wife Michelle went through.
+However, starting from “Rainbow” and leading into the conclusion of “The Signal,” Sudeikis tackles subtly showcasing the immense pressure Ted is under, which, when going unchecked, leads to the kind of panic attack we all expected would happen by the end.

-But Jason Sudeikis’ strength as an actor is illuminated not only through his comedic timing that easily serves as the subtle dismantling of Ted’s state of mind, but in the acute embodiment that reveals the intricacies behind the struggles people go through in their everyday lives.
-This innate balance cannot be overlooked and it’s largely why the series (and the character) are so relatable.
+But Jason Sudeikis’ strength as an actor is illuminated not only through his comedic timing that readily serves as the subtle dismantling of Ted’s state of mind, but in the acute embodiment that reveals the intricacies behind the struggles people go through in their everyday lives.
+This natural balance cannot be overlooked, and it’s essentially why the series (and the character) are so relatable.

-Anyone who’s had a panic attack or anxiety knows certain patterns, if no one else’s, you know how that darkness manifests within in your own body.
+Anyone who’s had a panic attack or anxiety knows specific patterns; if no one else’s, you know how that darkness manifests within your own body.
 You see the signs, you recognize the tremors, and though it doesn’t look the same for us all, Sudeikis has masterfully brought a form of it to life with estimable authenticity.

 You can start to see the imperceptibly evident change in Ted’s demeanor the moment Henry’s school calls.
-Once he hangs up the phone call, he is no longer fully present.
+He is no longer fully present once he hangs up the phone call.
 When you look into his eyes at any given moment throughout the episode, Sudeikis is showcasing that what’s in front of Ted, isn’t what’s inside of him.
-Physically he is here, but mentally he is at a war with himself that he’s desperately trying not to pay attention to.
+Physically he is here, but mentally he is at war with himself that he’s desperately trying not to pay attention to.

-This deliberate choice to highlight his point of view, the specific voices he hears in the midst of it (and why), the lighting, the editing, it’s all leading to an exploration that is bound to be a cathartic experience for those of watching on screen as well.
+This deliberate choice to highlight his point of view, the specific voices he hears in the midst of it (and why), the lighting, and the editing all lead to an exploration that is bound to be a cathartic experience for those of watching on screen as well.

-And to finally see him rising from the couch, clenching his backpack almost like a child would was so harrowing because it was poignantly obvious in that very moment, Ted’s been trying to talk himself through inexplicable pain.
+And to finally see him rising from the couch, clenching his backpack almost like a child would, was so harrowing because it was poignantly evident that Ted’s been trying to talk himself through inexplicable pain.

-It’s a start, but more than that, it’s the showcase of cracks after another, and the aftermath of the bridge’s collapse.
+It’s a start, but more than that, it’s the showcase of cracks after another and the aftermath of the bridge’s collapse.
 It’s the innate showcase of what rising from a panic attack can look like for all of us who have experienced it, along with what it is like in the face of those who come to us in savior form—the believers, the cheerful leaders.
-It’s the heartbreaking reminder that the ones we often turn to in our darkness, are the ones constantly fighting demons of their own.
+It’s the heartbreaking reminder that the ones we often turn to in our darkness are constantly fighting demons of their own.